 Individual scholarships vary in criteria, but all applicants must have a GPA of 2.75 or higher and full-time students must be taking 9 or more credits.
 Some scholarships require a work commitment agreement with Benefis while others do not.
-Download a work commitment agreement.
+Click here to download a work commitment agreement.

-*The Terry L. Jackson, M.D.
+The Terry L. Jackson, M.D.
 Memorial Scholarship for students in the Physical Therapist Assistant Program at Great Falls College-MSU is the only exception.
 It has a separate application and deadline of October 1.
-Download the Terry L. Jackson, M.D.
+Click here to download the Terry L. Jackson, M.D.
 Memorial Scholarship application.

 The Healthcare Scholarship Program Committee determines which scholarship(s) each applicant is eligible for based on criteria, and then the selection process begins.
 The award maximum is $2,500 a semester or $5,000 a year and is based on funds available.